kubicndmr/PoCaPNet/README.md

 # PoCaPNet: A Novel Approach for Surgical Phase Recognition Using Speech and X-Ray Images

-PoCaPNet is a multimodal network based on two-stage TCN architecture and designed for surgical phase recognition using speech and X-Ray data collected during port-catheter placement surgeries.
+PoCaPNet is a multimodal network based on two-stage TCN architecture and designed for surgical phase recognition using speech and X-Ray data collected during port-catheter placement surgeries [1].

 ## Getting Started